-Internet access is available on 13 terminals in the library; 6 in the Children's Department and 7 in the Adult Department.
+Internet access is available on 17 terminals in the library; 7 in the Youth Department and 10 in the Adult Department.
 Access to the Internet is compatible with the American Library Association's Library Bill of Rights, the Freedom to Read, the Freedom to View, Access to Electronic Information Services and Networks, the Children's Internet Protection Act and with the policies, goals and objectives of the Willimantic Public Library mission of service.

 The Internet allows users to connect to networks of resources and information located outside the library.
 The library does not filter the content available from any Internet source.
 The library has no control over the content of these resources nor do we have complete knowledge of what is available on the net.
 The library does not warrant the information available through its connections to be accurate, authoritative, factual, timely or useful and does not endorse the content of networked information made available by means of these connections.

 The Willimantic Public Library assumes no responsibility for damages, direct or indirect, arising from the use of these electronic services, or from its connection to other Internet services through its provider, Bibliomation Inc. Library users access the Internet at their own risk and discretion.
 As with other materials, the restriction of a child's access to the Internet is the responsibility of the parent or legal guardian.
 We recommend that parents take an active interest in and responsibility for their child's online access.